 Online ordering systems like MenuDrive, Toast, ChowNow and Upserve are helpful for creating a streamlined and branded ordering experience.
 Monthly fees range from $90-$140.
 Your online ordering system should also sync with your POS system.

 There is also a shift towards in-person technology options.
 Diners agree servers with handheld tablets improve the guest experience.
 With pay-at-the-table and order ahead options, guests don’t have to wait as long.
+There has also been a recent boom with online delivery services like Uber Eats, DoorDash, GrubHub and more.
+Many restaurants have implemented their own delivery services so if you’re still relying on in-person dining and your ticket sales have dipped, try something new!
 Keep customers happy by rolling out online and in-store tech improvements.

-Yelp is a powerful tool in the restaurant industry.
-According to Astute Solutions, an additional star on your rating can yield a 5-9% increase in revenue.
-Spending a little time optimizing your Yelp account is worth the effort.
+Online reviews are a powerful tool in the restaurant industry.
+According to a U.C.
+Berkeley study, In a nutshell?
+Spending a little time optimizing your Yelp or Tripadvisor account is worth the effort.
 Positive Yelp reviews can work wonders for your restaurant.

-Claim your restaurant and build out your Yelp profile to include:
+Claim your restaurant and build out your Yelp or Tripadvisor profile to include: